lambdamusic/Ontospy/docs/index.rst

 	<iframe src="https://player.vimeo.com/video/169707591" width="640" height="360" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>

-If used as a Python package, the basic workflow is the following: load a graph by instantiating the ``Graph`` class with a file containing RDFS, OWL or SKOS definitions; you get back an object that lets you interrogate the ontology.
+If used as a Python package, the basic workflow is the following: load a graph by instantiating the ``Ontospy`` class with a file containing RDFS, OWL or SKOS definitions; you get back an object that lets you interrogate the ontology.
 That's all!

 Let's take a look at the `Friend Of A Friend <http://semanticweb.org/wiki/FOAF>`_ vocabulary.